eclipse-zenoh/zenoh-ts/README.md

    ```

    Build and run the zenohd from the same sources which were used for the plugin.
-   The zenohd dependency is specified in `[workspace.metadata.bin]` section in Cargo.toml which is processed by the 3-rd party tool [cargo-run-bin](https://crates.io/crates/cargo-run-bin).
+   The zenohd dependency is specified in the `[workspace.metadata.bin]` section in Cargo.toml which is processed by the 3rd party tool [cargo-run-bin](https://crates.io/crates/cargo-run-bin).

    ```sh
    cargo install cargo-run-bin